PRESENTATION SKILLS UPGRADE

 What about your tendency to fill every pause with “Um”?
 This is telling you to get more familiar with your material.
 If you know what you’re going to say, you won’t have to pause to remember.
 (You probably noticed that Mellody Hobson and Ron Title aren’t speaking off the cuff.)

-In the end, confident public speaking is like confidence generally: it comes from being yourself.
+In the end, being more confident — and being a better public speaker — is like confidence generally: it comes from being yourself.

 You might also like these posts from Attorney at Work contributors: